Page updated 23rd September 2016

 Back to Quay and Canal

 The growth of Exeter's industrial trade from mediaeval times, and especially her serge production, was dependent upon the supply of water power for the many mills that lined the leats.
 However, the leats were not originally built to supply mills with power, but were excavated for the draining and reclamation of land between the city wall and the Exe.
-The banks of the Exe under the wall were part marsh, part shingle banks, and were covered twice a day by the tide until Isabel de Fortibus built her weir at Countess Wear, that stopped the tidal movement up the Exe, and closed down the fledgling port.
+The banks of the Exe under the wall were part marsh, part shingle banks, and were covered twice a day by the tide until Isabel de Fortibus built her weir at Countess Wear, that stopped the tidal movement up the river, and closed the fledgling port.

 "The whole of these lands appear to have been gained out of the river, as large stakes are often discovered in digging, and the soil to some depth consists of strata of river sand and small pebbles.
 It is intersected by several branches and cuts from the river, very convenient for mills, dye-houses, &c. which occupy great part of it..."
 (Jenkins)

 The river Exe at Exeter flows over a floodplain, and over the millennia the river has meandered from under the city walls across to Redhills, and back again.
 The river cliffs between Bonhay and the quay, were the only obstacle to further eastward movement of the river.

 The marshy and sandy banks between the river and the city were drained in the 10th Century by the building of a series of artificial watercourses, including the Higher Leat, to form Exe Island; it was first recorded as 'insula Ex'.
 The island, bounded by the inner or Higher Leat, stretched from Head Weir below the Bonhay cliffs to the quay.
 Traces of a Saxon leat have recently been investigated by archeologists running next to the Higher Leat in Tudor Street.
 Shilhay was a broad shingle bank where the river curved from Exe Bridge to the quay.